JackBrenn/quakejs-docker/README.md

 1. **Legacy Quake III Arena game code** - The original game engine was not designed with modern security practices and contains known exploits
 2. **Deprecated NPM packages** - The QuakeJS implementation relies on old, unmaintained Node.js dependencies with known vulnerabilities

-**Recommendation:** This container now runs as a non-root user, significantly improving security through reduced privileges and better container isolation.
-However, **exposing this server directly to the internet is not recommended**.
+**Recommendation:** This container now runs as a non-root user with a production-ready Nginx web server, significantly improving security through reduced privileges, better container isolation, and proper web server hardening.
+However, **exposing this server directly to the internet is still not recommended without additional security measures**.

 For internet-facing deployments, use a VPN, reverse proxy with authentication, or limit access to trusted IP ranges.